SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 separate (Team) Sprint Retrospectives with a cross-team [Overall Retrospective](https://less.works/less/framework/overall-retrospective.html).
 This is for team members (or representative samples of them), Scrum Masters, the Product Owner, and management to inspect and adapt the entire product development system.
-A neutral outsider can use systems modeling, casual loop diagramming, and large group facilitation techniques to help make these discussions productive.
+A neutral outsider can use systems modeling, causal loop diagramming, and large group facilitation techniques to help make these discussions productive.

 ![overall-retrospective](assets/images/overall-retrospective.png){: .align-center width="70%"}